rymo96/DAANet/README.md

 Prepare
 ----
-The ImageNet dataset is required.
+The public ImageNet-1K dataset is required.

 Optional Models and Attention blocks
 ----